Pendelfin

 Pendelfin is a company specializing in handcrafted and handpainted stoneware based in Burnley, Lancashire, England.
 It has a very large fan club which covers Europe, North America and Australia.
 It was started by Jean Walmsley Heap and Jeannie Todd in the early 1950s and went on to be a thriving business.
 It was originally started as a hobby for making presents for family but quickly gained worldwide fame.
-It got the name from a famous hill near Burnley called Pendle Hill, which is famous for tales of witches and ghouls.
+It got the name from a hill near Burnley called Pendle Hill, which is famous for tales of witches and ghouls.
 As a result the first model produced by the company was named the Pendle Witch.
 Many figures are now fetching thousands of pounds.